Elias Díaz Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 19th in MLB.
+- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 19th in MLB.

-- The Tigers' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- The lefty last pitched on Tuesday against the Texas Rangers, when he tossed two-thirds of an inning, allowing one earned run while giving up one hit.
+- The right-hander's last appearance came on Wednesday against the Texas Rangers, when he threw 5 2/3 innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has an ERA of 5.70, with 9.3 strikeouts per nine innings, in 15 games this season.
-Opponents have a .254 batting average against him.
+- The 25-year-old has a 4.15 ERA and 5.7 strikeouts per nine innings in three games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.